Skip to main content

 TAC member

 Alternatived development and outreachTAC met monthly finalize the scope of work for the Phase III project, including public outreach on alternatives leading to a preferred alternative.
-CCTA released the RFP in Spring 2025 and will award the contract in September 2025.
+CCTA released the RFP in Spring 2025 and awarded the contract in September 2025.
 More information.

 CCTA Integrated Transit Plan